khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 <figure class="figure" role="figure" aria-label="Example of 2 column settings layout"><img class="figure-img" src="/img/settings-2-column.png" alt="Example of 2 column settings layout" role="img" /><figcaption class="figure-caption"></figcaption></figure>

-Setting form elements should sized to the expected content using the [form layout sizes](/components/form#layout).

-When scrolling, the headings of each section should remain sticky to provide context of the section form.
+For breakpoints less than equal to the `lg` breakpoint (≤ 992px), the section heading and description will be stacked on top of the settings form content.

 ### Single column

-For breakpoints less than equal to the `lg` breakpoint (≤ 992px), the section heading and description will be stacked on top of the settings form content.

 The single column layout is recommended for the page when one of the settings section's form content cannot fit within the two column layout.